-This tutorial assumes that you already have uploaded the video to your YouTube channel and that you do not already have a written transcript of the audio from your video.
-If you have an .srt file that you need to synchronize with your video, use the Adding Caption Files to YouTube Videos tutorial instead.
-If you already have a transcription prepared as a .txt file, use the Making Captions from Transcripts in YouTube.
-If you would like to create the captions from scratch yourself, use Creating Captions in YouTube from Scratch.
+This tutorial assumes that you have a YouTube account and that you do not already have a written transcript of the audio from your video.
+If you have an .srt file that you need to synchronize with your video, see our Adding Caption Files to YouTube Videos tutorial instead.
+If you already have a transcript, see our Making Captions from Transcripts in YouTube.
+If you would like to transcribe the captions yourself rather than improving the auto-generated captions from YouTube, use our Creating Captions in YouTube from Scratch.

-*Note: YouTube auto-generated captions that have not been corrected are insufficient.
-Steps 4-7 in this tutorial tell you how to correct the automatic captions.
-The FCC standards for captioning state that you must have an accuracy rate of 99% at the minimum.
-The typical accuracy of YouTube captions is well below that.
+*Note: YouTube auto-generated captions that have not been corrected by a human are insufficient.
+Steps 5-8 in this tutorial tell you how to correct the automatic captions.
+The accuracy level of YouTube captions is typically below accepted standards for accuracy.
 If you intend to use the following approach, you must extensively review the auto-generated captions to ensure that there are no remaining errors.

-You can adjust the start and end times of each caption at the bottom of the screen by clicking & dragging on the edges of the white boxes.
-The audio signal is shown in grey behind the white text boxes to help find where the audio begins and ends.
+You can also adjust the start and end times of each caption at the bottom of the screen by clicking & dragging on the edges of the white boxes with text.
+The audio signal is shown in grey behind the white text boxes to help find where audio begins and ends.

 Try to divide your caption blocks at the start or end of complete phrases so that users don’t have to retain detailed information across caption blocks.